marcocharlie/advice-app/README.md

     - data: contains the logic to retrieve data from database (Redis).
     - internal: contains the internal logic.
     - models: contains the definitions of the entities involved.
-- app (frontend Node Js application):
+- app (frontend Node.js application):
     - the `package.json` file defines the application dependencies and other information.
     - bin: stores the application entry point `/bin/www` which sets up some error handling and then loads `app.js` to do the rest of the work.
     - routes: stores the app routes.